Learn more about our impactLearn more about our impact

 Why WWF Cares about Meat, Poultry, Dairy, and Seafood

-Between 1970 and 2012, global populations of mammals, reptiles, amphibians, fish, and birds declined by 58 percent.
+Between 1970 and 2014, global populations of mammals, reptiles, amphibians, fish, and birds declined by 60%.
 One major reason: where and how we produce food.

 The loss of wildlife is driven most directly by the loss and degradation of their habitats—such as clearing forests, grasslands, and wetlands to make room for pastures, cropland, and fish farms.

-The production of meat, poultry, dairy, and seafood, in particular, contributes significantly to habitat loss as well as greenhouse gas emissions and water use.
+The production of meat, poultry, dairy, and seafood contributes significantly to habitat loss as well as greenhouse gas emissions and water use.
 This is because it doesn’t just take resources to raise the animals themselves but also to produce their feed.

 At the same time, some livestock and feed production practices—such as well-managed grazing of cattle on grasslands and the use of cover crops to build soil health—can help mitigate environmental impacts and improve yields.
 While sustainable practices can vary by geography and production system, we encourage an outcome-based approach to food production that: